lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

  wsl -l -v
  ```

  and you should see the following.
 The * indicates the default distribution is Ubuntu-22.04 and it is running WSL version 2.
-If the default distrubtion is not Ubuntu-22.04, then use this command in windows console.
+If the default distrubtion is not Ubuntu-22.04, then use this command in windows console to set the default distribution.

  ```console
  wsl --setdefault Ubuntu-22.04